rmy1998/new-site/content/authors/admin/_index.md

 ## About Me

-Mingyuan Rong is a Ph.D. candidate in Mathematics at the University of Science and Technology of China.
-His research interests include extremal set theory and extremal graph theory.
-He is currently working under the supervision of Prof. Jie Ma and has published several preprints in these areas.
+I am a Ph.D. candidate in Mathematics at the University of Science and Technology of China.
+My research interests include extremal set theory and extremal graph theory.
+I am currently working under the supervision of Prof. Jie Ma and has published several preprints in these areas.